skip to main content

 Chainsaw Heaven: How to Watch the Texas Chainsaw Massacre Movies in Order

-Our horror experts know you love the smell of small-engine exhaust and BBQ on a long, hellish night—so let’s watch the Texas Chainsaw Massacre movies in order.
+Our horror experts know you love the smell of small-engine exhaust and BBQ on a long, hellish night—so let’s watch the Texas Chainsaw Massacre movies in order to celebrate the franchise's 50th anniversary.

 On October 11, Tobe Hooper’s The Texas Chain Saw Massacre turns 50 years old.
 They grow up fast, don’t they?
 Now stop strugglin’ and get in this burlap sack, would ya?
 If ya do, I’ll give ya one of my famous smoked sausage links to stop yer screamin’ until Leatherface and The Hitchhiker come pick ya up gnaw.
 We can even watch all nine Texas Chainsaw Massacre movies in order (if ya survive that long, ya tasty-lookin’ thing).